 Ralph Fielding teaches viola at the Lynn University Conservatory of Music and previously was on the faculty of the University of Southern California.
-He will teach this summer at the Brevard Music Center, held in the Blue Ridge Mountains of North Carolina.
 His viola class was listed as one of the top ten U.S. colleges for viola performance studies in this widely discussed blog and a video featuring short clips of every violist in his 2015-2016 class may be found on YouTube.

 He is active as a clinician at music programs around the country and has given master classes at such institutions as Oberlin College, the Cleveland Institute, DePaul University, Indiana University, the New England Conservatory, the San Francisco Conservatory, Rice University, the New World Symphony, the Eastman School of Music and the Colburn School.
 He has also been an adjudicator for ASTA, MTNA, Suzuki, AVS/Primrose and other competitions.
 He specializes in quickly getting players to reach their highest potential through combining a singing approach to music-making with simple ways to master the basic mechanics of bow control, shifts, string crossings and bow changes.